Comparative Evaluations

 Best Practices

-- Use a consistent dataset for all compared evaluations.
+- Use a consistent dataset for all compared experiments.

 - Isolate one change at a time (e.g., model, prompt, temperature) to understand its specific impact.